 After completing studies at the Eddy School in Milledgeville, she attended Atlanta University, graduating with a normal school degree in 1899.
 Sallie Davis started teaching at the Eddy School before graduating from Atlanta University.
-Her tenure included teaching and serving as principal.
-She worked at the Eddy School for a half-century.
+Her half-century tenure included teaching as well as serving as principal.

 Despite the physical and economic restrictions faced by the school throughout its existence, she possessed the fortitude to offer her students a larger view of themselves and instilled within them a sense of pride.
-According to Carolyn Taylor-Thomas, a former student, she:
+According to Carolyn Taylor-Thomas, a former student.

-…touched the lives of hundreds of students at Eddy High School as a third grade teacher and principal … made us feel that we had a gift that segregation could not touch; that the daily demeaning remarks and actions by the members of the majority group could not tarnish, but would develop to make us contributing citizens to communities in this country and other parts of the world.
+“Sallie Davis touched the lives of hundreds of students at Eddy High School as a third grade teacher and principal … she made us feel that we had a gift that segregation could not touch and that the daily demeaning remarks and actions by the members of the majority group could not tarnish, but would develop to make us contributing citizens to communities in this country and other parts of the world.”

 Many of her students went on to become productive citizens throughout Georgia and beyond.
 While many of them characterized her as “harsh, stern, exact,” they also praised her as a caring teacher who “demanded greatness only because she wanted her students to achieve it.”